TRAINING FOR NEW LECTORS

 Being Human (and Christian) in a Post-Shooting World

-A conversation with Anthony D’Ambrosio, director of Triumph of the Heart, a film about St. Maximilian Kolbe, who fostered hope and brotherhood among those condemned to die in an Auschwitz starvation bunker.
+A conversation on Maximillian Kolbe, who fostered hope and brotherhood among those condemned to die in an Auschwitz starvation bunker.
 The discussion will also explore how faith can be expressed through Catholic art and creativity.

 If you wish to support this event, DONATE HERE.